 - Here, a long-legged doji was formed, but the next session closed bearish resulting in a new lower low forming

-- Another long legged doji followed by a strong bullish candlestick indicating the upside momentum
+- Another long-legged doji followed by a strong bullish candlestick pattern indicating upside momentum

 - Doji formed after the pullback to the previous uptrend.
 A bullish close above the doji signaled further upside